ucsdlib/chronopolis-core/README.md

          |    chron-ingest     // Ingest Service, doesn't exist. will make soon
          |    chron-messaging  // AMQP Infrastructure.
 Centralized so that no service
                                // needs to define it's own messages
-         |    chron-amqp-core  // Can probably be removed
+         |    chron-amqp-core  // Basic amqp producer/consumers.
+May be able to move to
+                               // chron-common
          |    chron-notifier   // REST Service for chron stuff (intake I think)
          |    chron-bagit      // BagIt stuff, should probably be moved into a separate repo